guoyyy/Robotic-Surgery/README.md

 The GUI is based on java swing library and jogl (openGL), Kumiko Sano and  Sean Kruer implement the openGL part.

-RobotSoftware is a software architecture of SABiR. src folder is the source code of robtic trajectory generation and data collection.
+RobotSoftware is a software architecture of SABiR.
+/src folder is the source code of robtic trajectory generation and data collection.
 Collected data is stored in raw_trajectory folder.
+The software achitechure is implemented in java.
+We use matlabcontrol library to communicate with Matlab simulink model to send command and fetch result.

 PD_simulator contains robot API for matlab.
 The simulink model is implemented by Mark Renfrew